-- All ESY decisions must be made between DECEMBER 1st and APRIL 1st. - If a student has an IEP date after April 1st and you think s/he may be a candidate for ESY, please plan accordingly and hold the annual meeting early to fall within this timeframe. - If an ESY eligibility decision needs to be reconsidered due to new data, you should hold an amendment meeting between DECEMBER 1st and APRIL 1st to amend the IEP.
+- All ESY decisions must be made between DECEMBER 1st and APRIL 1st. - If a student has an IEP date after April 1st and you have the data which indicates s/he may be a candidate for ESY, please plan accordingly and hold the annual meeting early to fall within this timeframe. - If an ESY eligibility decision needs to be reconsidered due to new data, you should hold an amendment meeting between DECEMBER 1st and APRIL 1st to amend the IEP.